Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Navigate to the home page `http://localhost:5173/`

-- You should now see a list of planes from the API
+- You should now see a list of planes from the API, instead of the static list

 ### Step 2: Unstable Internet - State Management through React-Query

-- First make sure you did the previous step
+- Make sure you did the previous step, because that contains required code for this step

+- In this lab, we will manage the error and loading states of the component using react-query

+- Start by opening `HomePage.tsx` in the `WrightBrothersFrontend/src/pages` folder

 - Open GitHub Copilot Chat